Model 9135 - 9:1 Unun 1.5 - 54MHz - 5kW

 This design is excellent for matching both long and short length unbalanced wire antennas for multiband use and will allow the internal tuner of most rigs to match remotely mounted single wire antennas.
 This unit utilizes stacked cores for increased power handling and added inductance for the lower frequencies.
-Be sure to review the various lengths in the link below to obtain the lowest SWR across most if not all HF bands.
+Be sure to review the recommended antenna wire lengths in the link below to obtain the lowest SWR across most if not all HF bands.

 This unun should be used with the wire lengths listed in the table shown in the above link.
 Use of the 9135 for "random" wire lengths, other than shown, can potentially create an impedance that is too low for an ATU to match.
 If a wire length not shown in the table is installed, an antenna analyzer should used to determine the actual feedpoint impedance that will require matching for each band of operation.